illuminatech/data-provider/README.md

 This extension is compatible with [JSON API Specification](https://jsonapi.org/).
 However, the default configuration for the pagination mismatches it, since it provides compatibility with native Laravel pagination.
 But you can easily fix this with a proper configuration.
-Configuration example:
+For example:

 ```php
 <?php